top of page

 • 3 min read

-You might assume Ontario’s graduated licensing system takes care of that.
-But the truth is, too many teens in Niagara are getting their G2 licenses without ever facing real-world driving conditions.
+You might think Ontario’s graduated licensing system covers this.
+However, many teens in Niagara are getting their G2 licenses without real-world driving experience.

-And as a trusted driving school in this region, we feel obligated to tell you something that might be hard to hear:
+As a trusted driving school in this region, we feel it’s essential to share this hard truth:

-Some students are passing their G2 test with less than 10 hours of actual driving experience under their belts— and that’s considered legal.
+Some students pass their G2 test with less than 10 hours of actual driving experience.
+And that’s legal.

 Let that sink in.